Efficient Visuo-Haptic Object Shape Completion for Robot Manipulation: Method

 By default, the \ac{igr} network uses a random sampling of points in each of its iterations.
 It is effective when a complete \pc{} is inserted.
 However, when a partial \pc{} is used, the network tends to inflate the objects\ie{}the output shape is over the boundaries of the input.
 We propose to use \ac{fps} as in~\cite{qi2017PointNet}.
 The points sampled by this algorithm are spatially far from each other and help the network better understand the whole object in each iteration, making the final shape tighter with the input.

 Another improvement of the method is the use of information about the space explored.
 As the robot moves through space, we know that the traversed space is free and no shape can be there.
+During the inference phase of the network, a signed distance is calculated for every point in the free space explored.
 We keep in memory only the points that are less than \SI{20}{cm} from the center of a given object.
-During the inference phase of the network, a signed distance is calculated for every point in the free space explored.
 We want all free space points to be outside of the surface\ie{}to have a positive signed distance.
 Therefore, we add to the loss the sum of the absolute values of all distances that are lower than \SI{1}{mm}.